intel-analytics/ipex-llm/python/llm/example/GPU/LlamaIndex/README.md

     pip install llama-index-vector-stores-postgres==0.1.14
     pip install pymupdf
     ```
+    > **Note:**
-    Theinstallation of `llama-index-llms-ipex-llm` or `llama-index-embeddings-ipex-llm` will also install `IPEX-LLM` and its dependencies.
-You can also use `https://pytorch-extension.intel.com/release-whl/stable/xpu/cn/` as the `extra-indel-url`.
+    > The installation of `llama-index-llms-ipex-llm` or `llama-index-embeddings-ipex-llm` will also install `IPEX-LLM` and its dependencies.
+    > You can also use `https://pytorch-extension.intel.com/release-whl/stable/xpu/cn/` as the `extra-indel-url`.
+    > `IpexLLMEmbedding` currently only provides optimization for Hugging Face Bge models.

 * **Database Setup (using PostgreSQL)**:
     * Linux